The Bajra Sandhi Monument in Denpasar

 The Nasi Goreng I ordered for main course

-I went for an Indonesian combination of chicken satay to start with, followed by a Nasi Goreng as a main course, washed down with two Coronas.
+I chose chicken satay to start, followed by a Nasi Goreng, washed down with two Coronas.

-When I asked for the bill, the young lady that served me knocked 25% off.
-I’m not entirely sure why, but I was grateful!
+When I requested the bill, the young lady serving me quietly knocked 25% off.
+I wasn’t entirely sure why — but I wasn’t about to argue.

-Next up: A gallery of photos from Day 11 of my RTW trip of a lifetime.
+Next up: A gallery of photos from Day 11 of my Round The World trip of a lifetime.

 Round the World Tier Point Run in Jan 2026